Dale Robertson as Jesse James

 Nice remastered print

 The opening sequences are actually quite surprising.
 Scott shoots down an unarmed man, believing him to be his brother’s killer.
 This isn’t what we expect from Randy.
 And anyway, it turns out to be the wrong man he killed.
 Oops.
 So he’s haunted by this and is tracked down by a certain Cummings (good old James Millican), a sleuth from the “Pleasanton” Detective Agency of Chicago, Illinois.
-Movies often invented euphemisms for the Pinkertons, perhaps because the real Pinkerton agency was still active.
+Movies often invented euphemisms for the Pinkertons, perhaps because the real Pinkerton agency was still active and they wanted to avoid lawsuits.
 In a twist, Randy manages to swap identities with Cummings and takes over the man’s rep as well as ID.

 Lanyard, Kansas is a railroad boom town.
 There is the inevitable crooked town boss.
 Such bosses are nearly always saloon owners and nearly always Victor Jory, so when we see saloon owner Jory being decent, and nice to Randy too, we are confused.
 The actual crooked town boss appears to be Slocum (Barry Kelley), the real assassin of Randy’s brother.
 Coincidence, huh?
 There are other amazing coincidences and stretches to credibility, such as when Joan Taylor as Evelyn, the daughter of the man Randy shot in Lawrence, happens to live in Lanyard and doesn’t recognize him.
 In fact she falls for him.
 But then stretches of credibility were common in Westerns.
 You have to a bit gullible to follow the whole genre, n’est-ce pas?